baulml/transitfinder/README.md

 # visualTP
-> Transit finder and Visualization tool for Kepler and TESS light curves
+> Visualization tool and Transit finder for Kepler and TESS light curves
-- work in progress
+- Work in Progress

 ### Requirements
   * Python 3